just-the-docs/just-the-docs/README.md

 gh_edit_repository: "https://github.com/scds/dmds-template" # *** Enter the github URL for your repo
 ga_tracking: "" # *** This needs to be set up in Google Analytics once you know the website URL (ask Jay to do this).
 Then the tracking code needs to be taken from Google Analytics and pasted here.

-subtitle: 'SCDS Do More with Digital Scholarship series' ## SCDS
+subtitle: 'SCDS Do More with Digital Scholarship series' ## DMDS
 #subtitle: 'A Data Analysis Support Hub Tutorial'        ## DASH

 #  _____       _   _   _          _      _